Inspiring literature.

 Sorrow.

 Keirse M. Support during loss and sorrow.
-A guide for the family and healthcare professional (In Belgian: ‘Helpen bij verlies en verdriet.
+A guide for the family and healthcare professional (In Flemmish: ‘Helpen bij verlies en verdriet.
 Een gids voor het gezin en de hulpverlener’).
 (2017, Lannoo)

 Keirse M. Fingerprint of sorrow.
 Words of comfort and support.
-(In Belgian: ‘Vingerafdruk van verdriet.
+(In Flemmish: ‘Vingerafdruk van verdriet.
 Woorden van troost en bemoediging’.)
 (2024, Lannoo)

 Clark D. Between hope and acceptance.
 The medicalisation of dying.
 BMJ (2002); 324(7342): 905–907.